AI Scan of Calories in Chicken Thigh

 How many calories are in chicken thigh per 100g?

-Roasted chicken thigh with skin has about 209 calories per 100g.
+USDA lists roasted chicken thigh meat and skin at about 232 calories per 100g.